pau1tuck/pau1tuck/README.md

 #### 🄵🅄🄻🄻 🅂🅃🄰🄲🄺 Software Developer

 🚀 I'm a freelance developer specializing in Node.js, PostgreSQL, GraphQL and React/React Native with TypeScript.
-I also work with Python Django and Arch Linux.
+I also work with Python Django, MongoDB and Arch Linux.

 I'm experienced with the following frameworks, languages and tools: